 They'll also be thicker and softer, this is common for all puppies.
 As they're introduced into our world their soft coat acts as an extra barrier to keep them warm and protected until they grow into their adult coat.

 Silky Coat - AKC Standard

 Yorkshire Terrier's with silk coats are considered to have met show dog standards as set by the American Kennel Club.
-The desirable trait here is that they can present a proper show groom, where their hair is long, straight (with no waves), and glossy (with an almost metallic sheen).
-They are carefully groomed to create a skirt of hair that evenly touches the floor, along with long flowing muzzle and head hair - which is tied back in a bow.
+The desirable traits is presenting a proper show groom with hair that is long, straight (with no waves), and glossy (with an almost metallic sheen).
+Silky coats are carefully groomed to create a skirt of hair that evenly touches the floor, along with long flowing muzzle and head hair - which is tied back in a bow.